demml/opsml/docs/docs/interfaces/model/deployment.md

 # Deployment

-While `Opsml` is not an all-in-one platform that will deploy your model in one click (maybe one day :smile:), it does provide a helper class and a happy path to deploy your model.
+While `OpsML` is not an all-in-one platform that will deploy your model in one click (maybe one day :smile:), it does provide a helper class and a happy path to deploy your model.
 This is outlined below.

 ```mermaid
 flowchart LR